edwardzcl/TWBA_Nets/README.md

 ## TWBA-Nets: Deep neural networks with ternary weights {-1,0,+1} and binary activations {0,1}

 ***

-**This code can be used as a reference for the paper: "Deep Spiking Convolutional Neural Networks for Programmable Neuro-synaptic System"**
+**This code can be used as a reference for the paper: "Deep Spiking Convolutional Neural Networks for Programmable Neuro-synaptic System".**
 ***

 ### Citation: